peteroupc/CBOR/docs/PeterO.BigInteger.md

     public static readonly PeterO.BigInteger ONE;

-BigInteger object for the number one.
+BigInteger for the number one.

 ### TEN

     public static readonly PeterO.BigInteger TEN;

-BigInteger object for the number ten.
+BigInteger for the number ten.

 ### ZERO

     public static readonly PeterO.BigInteger ZERO;

-BigInteger object for the number zero.
+BigInteger for the number zero.

 ### IsEven